 Paddling pool area

-Action: Alexandra to liaise with park management.
+Action: Alexandra to update group.

 Action: Alexandra to follow up.